Dioxygen in biological reactions

 Dioxygen (O_{2}) plays an important role in the energy metabolism of living organisms.
 Free oxygen is produced in the biosphere through photolysis (light-driven oxidation and splitting) of water during photosynthesis in cyanobacteria, green algae, and plants.
-During oxidative phosphorylation in cellular respiration, oxygen is reduced to water, thus closing the biological water-oxygen redox cycle.
+During oxidative phosphorylation in aerobic respiration, oxygen is reduced to water, thus closing the biological water-oxygen redox cycle.

 Photosynthesis

 In nature, free oxygen is produced by the light-driven splitting of water during oxygenic photosynthesis.
-Green algae and cyanobacteria in marine environments provide about 70% of the free oxygen produced on earth.
+Cyanobacteria began transforming the anaerobic earth to today's oxygen-rich world.
+Marine environments provide the majority of oxygen production on earth.
 The remainder is produced by terrestrial plants, although, for example, almost all oxygen produced in tropical forests is consumed by organisms living there.

 A simplified overall formula for photosynthesis is: